Dalimil/Instagram-Bot/README.txt

 - Instagram account login
 - BFS Algorithm with time delays between each step
 - Algorithm
-	- Need a queue list of accounts or posts to start with
+	- Need a list of accounts or posts to start with
 		- initialize with target hashtags OR target (really good) accounts
-		- Idea: Crawl through accounts (people) that follow these hashtags or good accounts
+		- Idea: Crawl through accounts (people) that follow these hashtags or good accounts, and add them to the 'Future Follow' list (unless already processed in the past: `processed-accounts.json`)
+			- For good account there is going to be thousands of followers, so this is enough for now
+		- Keed adding to the 'Future Follow' list until it's filled with a set number of unprocessed accounts (e.g. 500)
-	- For each acc on 'Future Follow' list:
+	- For each account on 'Future Follow' list:
 		- scrape for quality:
-			- must be public
+			- must be public, must not be already followed and not already following me
 			- must have > 30 posts
 			- must have < 3000 followers
 			- must have < 2000 following